cansu2/bootcamp_project/README.md

 Food Calorie Analysis and Comparison Using Fine-Tuned Models.

 ## 📚 Introduction
-This project aims to analyze food calorie data and compare the performance of a fine-tuned model against GPT-4.
-It includes data from Kaggle, example images of food, and a Jupyter notebook for model fine-tuning and comparison.

-This project is a playground to find calories by images application.
+This project involves developing an application that can identify the number of calories in food items by analyzing images.
+The idea is to take a picture of the food, and the application will use AI to estimate the calorie content.

+Our objective is to fine-tune a model and use the trained model for this application.
+However, after fine-tuning the GPT-4 model, it stopped working for image prompts.

+Next, vision tuning will be attempted.

 ## 🗂 Repository Structure
 The repository is organized into the following folders and files: